jonjamz/mino-cmf/README.md

 It's Mino
 =========

+###Mino is magic.
+Write PHP models and methods on the server, HTML5 on the client, and use HTML5 data attributes to connect it all without any real "controller"

 __What's up with that?__
 - Mino is dead simple, and there is an example project already in here, so it should be easy to get going with it despite the lack of real docs
 - I didn't fully understand programming design patterns when I made this a few years ago, so don't expect super nice-looking code (I did my best though back then, and I'm a perfectionist, so it's not that bad)